StereoKit/StereoKit-Docs/docs/preview/StereoKit-docs-API.md

 An enumerable for Model's Anims

 - `int ModelAnimCollection.Count` — This is the total number of animations attached to the model.
 This will block until the Model has fully finished loading.
-- `IEnumerator`1 ModelAnimCollection.GetEnumerator()` — Gets an enumerator for the collection.
+- `Enumerator ModelAnimCollection.GetEnumerator()` — Gets an enumerator for the collection.
+This returns a concrete struct enumerator so that `foreach` over the collection stays allocation-free (aside from the Anim objects themselves).
   - returns — An enumerator.

+## struct ModelAnimCollection.Enumerator

+An allocation-free struct enumerator for a `ModelAnimCollection`.
+- `void ModelAnimCollection.Enumerator.Dispose()` — Nothing to dispose, this is here to satisfy the IEnumerator interface.
+- `bool ModelAnimCollection.Enumerator.MoveNext()` — Advances to the next Anim.
+  - returns — False once the end of the collection is reached.
+- `void ModelAnimCollection.Enumerator.Reset()` — Resets the enumerator to before the first element.

 ## class ModelNode